OrdinaryMagician/saya_m/README.md

 ## Weaponry

 As a civilian, **Saya** shouldn't be carrying any weapons, but who's going to stop her?
 All that time playing games, watching videos, and even toying with some guns at the range should definitely pay off in being able to wield any weapon she can find lying out there.
-And of course, she's also not afraid to punch and kick her way to victory, especially when the **Houraisan** blood in her makes her specifically very proficient at dealing maximum damage to a person's crotch *(🥁🥁🎸)*.
+And of course, she's also not afraid to punch and kick her way to victory.
+She may not look like much, but she can kick very hard *(something that appears to run in the family)*.

-The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads. **Saya** uses a civilian type Hammerspace container, so automatic mag management isn't provided, you'll have to do it yourself.
+The operation of all weapons is fairly simple: Primary fire shoots, secondary fire aims down the sights, and reload... reloads.
+Note that automatic mag management isn't available here, so you'll have to do it yourself if you want to consolidate your ammo properly.

 ### Slot 1 - Unarmed *[Fist, Chainsaw]*

-*"Say goodbye to your future generations, scum."*
+*"What?
+You think I'm some sort of weakling?"*

 Raise up your fists to attack the opponent.
 It may not be very effective, usually, but even the mightiest tree can be felled with enough perseverance.
 Primary fire alternates between quick jabs of each hand.
-Secondary fire performs a kick *(stronger if aimed at the enemy's crotch, if it has one)*.
+Secondary fire performs a kick, with really potent knockback, useful to make some space between you and the enemy.
+This kick can also be performed while using other weapons through a dedicated keybind.

 Note: Taking the place of the **Chainsaw** are a pair of **Brass Knuckles**, which will permanently enhance your punching damage.